dillonemorris/portfolio/src/pages/posts/the-art-of-reusability.md

   {
     title: 'Daily UI',
     description:
       "If you're not familiar, Daily UI helps you to become a better designer in 100 days.
-It is a design challenge I've partaken in and continue to work through whenever I have downtime.",
+It is a design challenge I partake in whenever I have downtime.",
     screenshot: Dailyui,
     btnText: 'see all designs',
     orientation: 'Inverted',